jsedlacek/subtitles-translate/README.md

 The script includes comprehensive error handling for:
 - Network connectivity issues
 - Missing API credentials
-- Invalid subtitle formats
+- Invalid subtitles formats
 - Translation API rate limits
 - File system errors

-If a translation fails for a specific subtitle entry, the script will keep the original text and continue with the next entry.
+If a translation fails for a specific subtitles entry, the script will keep the original text and continue with the next entry.

 ## Rate Limiting

 The script translates subtitles in parallel batches of 5 entries with a 1-second delay between batches to respect API rate limits while maximizing performance.

-## Supported Subtitle Formats
+## Supported Subtitles Formats

 Currently supports:
-- SRT (SubRip Subtitle) - direct download from OpenSubtitles
+- SRT (SubRip Subtitles) - direct download from OpenSubtitles

 ## Troubleshooting